gsingers/search_engineering/README.md

 # Welcome to Search Engineering

-Search Engineering is a four week class taught by Grant Ingersoll and Dave Anderson and is focused on helping students quickly get up to speed on search best practices related to performance, scaling, fault tolerance, backups and recovery.
+Search Engineering is a four week class taught by [Grant Ingersoll](https://www.linkedin.com/in/grantingersoll/) and [Dave Anderson](https://www.linkedin.com/in/daveandersonncsu/) and is focused on helping students quickly get up to speed on search best practices related to performance, scaling, fault tolerance, backups and recovery.

-Students will first learn to optimize a single node of search and then scale it out to a multi-node cluster.
+Students will first learn about common search architecture and data modeling practices, then work on optimizing a single node of search, before scaling out to a multi-node cluster.
+Finally, students will look into key factors in creating a reliable search system like security, monitoring and backup/recovery.

 The class is a hands-on project-driven course where students will work with real data and the [Opensearch](https://opensearch.com)/Elasticsearch ecosystem.